Tim Burton: Personal life

-Burton was married to Lena Gieseke, a German-born artist.
-Their marriage ended in 1991 after four years.
-He went on to live with model and actress Lisa Marie; she acted in the films he made during their relationship from 1992 to 2001, most notably in Sleepy Hollow, Ed Wood, and Mars Attacks!.
-Burton developed a romantic relationship with English actress Helena Bonham Carter, whom he met while filming Planet of the Apes.
-Lisa Marie responded in 2005 by holding an auction of personal belongings that Burton had left behind, much to his dismay.
+Burton was married to German artist Lena Gieseke from 1987 until their divorce in 1991.
+From 1992 to 2001, he dated American actress Lisa Marie, who appeared in his films during this time.

-Burton and Bonham Carter have two children: a son, born in 2003 and a daughter born in 2007.
-Bonham Carter's representative said in December 2014 that she and Burton had broken up amicably earlier that year.
-It is unclear whether or not they were married; Bonham Carter has used the word divorce when discussing the end of their relationship while other news outlets state that they never married.
-The Independent reported in September 2023 that Burton and Bonham Carter had indeed been married for years before their separation.
+Burton began a relationship with English actress Helena Bonham Carter in 2001, having met her while filming Planet of the Apes, to which Mariemuch to his dismayresponded in 2005 by holding an auction of personal belongings he had left behind.
+Together, Burton and Bonham Carter had a son (born 2003) and a daughter (born 2007) before it was revealed in December 2014 that they had amicably separated earlier that year.
+It was initially unclear whether or not they were married, as Bonham Carter described them as divorced, but other outlets stated that they were never married.
+In 2023, The Independent reported that they were indeed married for an undisclosed number of years before separating.

-On March 15, 2010, Burton received the insignia of Chevalier of Arts and Letters from then-Minister of Culture Frédéric Mitterrand.
-The same year, Burton was the president of the jury for the 63rd Cannes Film Festival, held from May 12 to 24 in Cannes, France.
+On March 15, 2010, Burton received the insignia of Chevalier of Arts and Letters from France's Minister of Culture Frédéric Mitterrand.
+The same year, he was the president of the jury for the 63rd Cannes Film Festival.

-Burton's relationship with Italian actress and model Monica Bellucci was reported in February 2023.
-They met in October 2022 at the Lyon's Lumière Film Festival.
-Bellucci first spoke publicly about their relationship in June 2023.
-Their relationship ended in September 2025.
+Burton began a relationship with Italian actress Monica Bellucci after they met at the Lumière Film Festival in October 2022, which became known in February 2023.
+Bellucci first spoke publicly about the relationship in June 2023.
+They separated in September 2025.